Frequently Asked Questions

 7. How do I file a claim?

-Go to travelclaimsonline.com to file a claim.
+To file a Part B claim, go to travelclaimsonline.com to file a claim.
 You will need the following items to file your claim(s):

 Your Plan Number which is found in the Plan Documents;